suyashjain/percona-mysql-backup/README.md

 The repository enabled you to setup an mysql full and incremental backup based on percona innobackupex tool.

+The scripts will take weekly full bckup on every monday 12:00 AM and then incremental backup every 30 minutes.

+The durtion for both the scripts can be changed as your requirements.

-Percon innobackupex takes the hotbackup and does not locks the database tables.
+Percona innobackupex takes the hotbackup and does not locks the database tables.

 Steps:-